Tamillis/RayMon/README.md

 Season, sun position, moon position & phase all could matter to capturing so a quick simple way for the player to see this is needed, such as “view sky” system.

 ## Type System
-Changing up the stale type system, and its simplistic model of purely damage resistances/weaknesses and which has to be tempered with a clunky natures system.

-Shaman’s types have synergy and anti-synergy bonuses that come into play through team composition and enemy matchup a là battlechess, but generally function as design themes for the spirits.
-Not just artistically but mechanically, for damage profiles, moves, spawn locations, behaviours, events interaction etc. Hard coded synergies are minimal (most arising synergies only).
+As per autobattlers Shaman’s types have synergy and anti-synergy bonuses/maluses that come into play through team composition and enemy matchup, but generally also function as design themes for the spirits.
+Not just artistically but mechanically, for damage profiles, moves, spawn locations, behaviours, events interaction etc. As such all spirits are dual-type or even triple / quadruple type, and the types below are a bit different to the old-school rpg types, or pure 'elemental' types a lá pokemon.

+Types fit into one of 3 (TBC) categories: Kind, Role, Facet

 Damage types come from moves only.

-### Spirit types:
+### Spirit Kind types:
-**Auld machines**; the unnatural extravagances of the ancients, broken and corrupted remnants of more decedent times that harass the present.
+- **Auld machines**; the unnatural extravagances of the ancients, broken and corrupted remnants of more decedent times that harass the present.
-**Extinct beings**; the powerful echoes of old life, primal ferocity rearing its head again, taking on form to physically remind the living of their legacy.
+- **Extinct beings**; the powerful echoes of old life, primal ferocity rearing its head again, taking on form to physically remind the living of their legacy.
-**Polluted natures**; aspects of nature poisoned and abused, their rebellion giving birth to foul spirits.
+- **Polluted natures**; aspects of nature poisoned and abused, their rebellion giving birth to foul spirits.
-**Haunting psyches**; the daemons of humanity’s haunted psyche returning in semi corporeal form, clawing at the innocent with the sins of the passed.
+- **Haunting psyches**; the daemons of humanity’s haunted psyche returning in semi corporeal form, clawing at the innocent with the sins of the passed.
-**Possessed cadavers**; the corpses of the passed which rise again under malign force.
+- **Possessed cadavers**; the corpses of the passed which rise again under malign force.
-**Ancestral ghosts**; the spirits of the dead, unable to leave the earthly sphere, haunting those to whom they are bonded.
+- **Ancestral ghosts**; the spirits of the dead, unable to leave the earthly sphere, haunting those to whom they are bonded.

+### Spirit Role types:
+- **Berserker** - all out melee offensive
+- **Slugger** - a.k.a. bruiser, mixed offensive defensive mostly melee
+- **Sniper** - long range attacker
+- **Trickster** - malus utility
+-

+### Spirit Facet types
+A group-categories physical or meta-physical trait of the spirit
+- **Winged**
+- **Ghosts**

-### Spirit List
+## Spirit List
+Spirits so far.

 151 base spirits (homage)
 1. Restless Ghost - ag ghost of a discontent ancestor
 2. Shambling Undead - pc a spirit animating an unburied corpse